Billy Sullivan (businessman)

-William Hallissey Sullivan Jr. (September 13, 1915 – February 23, 1998) was an American businessman who owned the Boston Patriots franchise from their inception in the American Football League (AFL, 1960–1969) until their sale, as the New England Patriots of the NFL, to Victor Kiam in 1988.
+William Hallissey Sullivan Jr. (September 13, 1915 – February 23, 1998) was an American businessman who owned the Boston Patriots franchise from their inception in the American Football League (AFL, 1960–1969) until their sale, as the New England Patriots of the National Football League (NFL), to Victor Kiam in 1988.

 Early life

-Sullivan was born in Lowell, Massachusetts in 1915.
+Sullivan was born in Lowell, Massachusetts, in 1915.
 He graduated from Lowell High School in 1933, then from Boston College in 1937.
 The son of a Boston Globe correspondent, Sullivan became a sportswriter after college.
-He also served as a publicity director for Boston College, the University of Notre Dame, and the Boston Braves.
+He also served as a publicity director for Boston College, the University of Notre Dame, and the Boston Braves franchise of Major League Baseball.
 Sullivan also served in the United States Navy during this time.
-In 1947, Sullivan helped found The Jimmy Fund, a pediatric cancer charity.
+In 1947, while the Braves' public relations director, Sullivan helped found The Jimmy Fund, a pediatric cancer charity.

 NFL career

 NFL franchise attempt

 In 1959, Sullivan requested a National Football League franchise in Boston.
 The NFL turned his offer down, in part because five previous attempts at NFL franchises in Boston had either folded or moved.